 - Set goals: Make daily intentions to get out of bed, get ready, and feel productive.
 Break important tasks into small steps until they feel more manageable.

 - Stay physically active: Engaging in movement that aligns with your values can help improve your mood.
-Exercise increases oxygen flow to our brains and produces feel-good hormones dopamine and serotonin.8
+Exercise can help with depression by increasing oxygen flow to our brains and producing the feel-good hormones dopamine and serotonin.10

 - Meditation: Meditation for depression can help because it allows you to get unstuck from negative thoughts and remain in the present moment.
 Meditation brings attention back to your body and surroundings so your depression can’t consume you.